If you’re looking to borrow a large secured loan worth £2,500,000, do you have all the information you require to make sure you get the best deal?

 - We search lenders to get you the best deal

 Are you a homeowner or a tenant?

-At Believe loans, we work closely with a wide selection of lenders to help you get access to the right large secured loans to suit your needs, even if you have a bad credit report.
+At Believe loans, we work closely with a wide selection of lenders to assist you in obtaining the right large secured loans up to £2,500,000, depending on the value of your property and your ability to repay to suit your needs, even if you have a bad credit report.

 But what actually is a large secured loan?
 And how does it differ to personal loans or unsecured loans?
 Or what if you need to borrow larger sums than an unsecured personal loan provides, or you have bad credit, can you still take out a secured loan?

 Let’s dive into the differences between a secured and unsecured loan, and find out which is better suited for your needs.